oracle-livelabs/oci/peoplesoft-rapid/2provision/provision.md

           "opr_pwd": "password"
           }</copy

-     connect_pwd - Ensure the password is between 6 and 30 characters in length.
-It must not contain any space, percent sign (%), slash (/), single quotation mark ( '), or double quotation mark (") characters.

-     access_pwd  - Ensure the password is no more than 8 characters in length.
-The first character must be a letter, and the remaining 7 characters may be a mixture of letters and numbers.

-     admin_pwd  - Ensure the password is between 8 and 30 characters in length.
-It must contain at least one lowercase letter, one uppercase letter, one number, and one special character, either underscore ( _ ), dash (-), or number sign (#).

-     weblogic\_admin\_pwd - Ensure that the password is between 8 and 30 characters in length with at least one lowercase letter and one uppercase letter.
-It must also contain one number or one special character (!@#$%^&).

-     webprofile\_user\_pwd - Ensure the password contains only alphanumeric characters and is between 8 and 30 characters in length.

-     gw\_user\_pwd - The password is not validated, but Oracle recommends that passwords include 8 or more characters

-     domain\_conn\_pwd - Ensure the password contains only alphanumeric characters and is between 8 and 30 characters in length.

-     opr_pwd - Ensure the password contains only alphanumeric characters and is no more than 8 characters in length.

     ![Provide the custom cloud-init script in the management tab](./images/cloud-init-script.png " ")
     h.
 Now review your settings and click ***Create*** at the bottom of the page when you are ready